Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/swift-interface.md

 # Building the interface

-To be able to place the call, you need to add 2 elements to the screen:
+To be able to place the call, you need to add two elements to the screen:

-* a `UILabel` to show the connection status
+* A `UILabel` to show the connection status
-* a `UIButton` to start and end calls
+* A `UIButton` to start and end calls

 Open `ViewController.swift` and add these two programmatically: